 The Model Diagnostic Tool will provide diagnostic information on the model before analysis starts.
 It will highlight issues which may interfere with successful analysis.

-Model Diagnostic Tool to help audit the Revit Model
+Model Diagnostic Tool helps audit the Revit Model

 Allow the Viewer to load.
 Depending on the complexity and size of the model, processing time will vary.
 The default view will open (the Energy Model View).
 This will display the Analytical Spaces and Surfaces.
 Items in the panel on the left may be expanded and Surface Types may be reviewed.
 If there are missing Surfaces, it will indicate a modeling issue (enclosure issues, element functions etc).